What is a homeschool coach anyway?

 - Additional learning materials, etc.

-Taking the time to properly work through this process is important to help a parent new to homeschooling not take on too much.
+Taking the time to properly work through this process is important to help a parent new to homeschool not take on too much.

 HOMESCHOOL COACHING SERVICES